Research

 The Political Economy of Collusion: How Organised Crime Captures Political Institutions.

-Joint with Livio Di Lonardo (Bocconi University), Nicola Mastrorocco (Bologna University).
+Joint with Livio Di Lonardo (Bocconi), Nicola Mastrorocco (Bologna).

 Natural Disasters at Origin and Immigrants' Political Preferences at Destination.

-Joint with Jacopo Bassetto (Bologna University), Teresa Freitas Monteiro (University of Copenhagen).
+Joint with Jacopo Bassetto (Milan), Teresa Freitas Monteiro (KU).

-All Along the Watchtower: the Localised Effects of Public Space Protection Orders in London.
+Beyond the Thin Blue Line: The Localised Effects of Public Space Protection Orders in London.

-Joint with Victoria Biagi (University of Liverpool), Abhinav Khemka (University of Milan, La Statale).
+Joint with Victoria Biagi (Liverpool), Abhinav Khemka (Milan).

 Scoring Goals, Spreading Hate: Drivers of Hate Crimes in Germany.